grommet/grommet/src/js/components/DataTable/README.md

 **pad**

 Cell padding.
-You can set the padding per context be passing an
+You can set the padding per context by passing an
       object with keys for 'heading', 'body', and/or 'footer'.

 ```